marinaMiller39636/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
 It's important to write clear, maintainable code first, and only optimize when profiling has identified performance bottlenecks.

+# 2023-12-08
+- "Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
+It's important to first write code that is clear, correct, and maintainable, and only then consider optimization if profiling indicates that it is necessary.